 For the trained eyes, there is nothing more annoying than looking at a book which is just one letter away from perfect.
 It is possible that you have made a capital mistake when not checking the rules of capitalization before publishing.
 It can be a tricky business, but nothing you cannot master by following a set of simple rules.
-In this article, we are writing about right capitalization and punctuation of titles (of your own books) on the cover and on the title page, with special regard to consistency.
+In this article, we go over how to properly punctuate and capitalize titles (of your own books) on the cover and on the title page, with special regard to consistency.

 Capitalization of your book title

-This is probably common knowledge, but main titles in English are capitalized.
-(If you are not writing in English, follow the typesetting rules of your own language: anglicisms are generally frown upon.)
+This is probably common knowledge, but main titles in English are capitalized (in most style guides like the Chicago Manual of Style too).
+If you are not writing in the English language, follow the typesetting rules of your own language: anglicisms are generally frown upon.
 Unfortunately for us, the rules of capitalization, commonly known as Title Case couldn’t be more complicated.

 |The first and the last word of the sentence||Articles (a, an, the)|